crimanlor/SoprAlbum-TDD/readme.md

 npm start
 ```

-2. Run tests with jest you can use one of these two commands:
+2. To run tests with jest you can use one of these two commands:

 ```bash
   npm run test